What is a partnership?

 Limited partnership.
 A limited partnership allows investors to buy into a business, but each partner has limited liability and profit.

 Limited liability partnership.
 A limited liability partnership is when all partners have limited liability towards the business, so partners are not responsible for negligence.

 Joint partnership.
 A joint partnership, or joint venture involves bringing together partners for a specific project.
 If the project is successful, partners may want to create a general partnership.

 Step 3: Name your business.
 In order to have a partnership, you need a business.
 Choosing a name is a necessary step in creating your own business.
+Need inspiration?
+Try out a business name generator to get you started.
 Next you can also consider creating a website for your business.